ldodds/prelinger-tv/README.md

 [An HTML5 Leanback TV webapp that brings SPARQL to your living room][1]

-The code has been adapted to use the Prelinger Archives data stored in Kasabi[2].
+The code has been adapted to use the [Prelinger Archives][2] data stored in Kasabi.

 The code performs a SPARQL query to extract some basic metadata about each of the films that are described in the dataset.
 The actual media files are stored on the Internet Archive